elemental-lf/chowder/README.md

     as per the Celery [documentation](http://docs.celeryproject.org/en/latest/userguide/configuration.html).
 To
     get the results of the scans a results backend is needed.

-    Both tasks return a tuple consisting of a boolean value indicating if a virus was found (`True`) or or (`False`) and a multi-line string containing the output of `clamscan`.

-    These tasks need to be called by name.
-It is possible to use `send_task` for this or to define a `signature` with one of the names above.
+    The task needs to be called by name.
+It is possible to use `send_task` for this or to define a `signature`.

 * `clamd`: This mode starts the `clamd` daemon inside the container.
 It listens on TCP port 3310 and on the Unix domain socket `/var/run/clamav/clamd.sock`.
 The TCP port can be exposed to the outside world